Auxilor/auxilor.github.io/docs/ecoscrolls/how-to-make-a-scroll.md

 # Options for inscribing items with the scroll
 inscription:
-  # The conditions required to inscribe the item
-  # not-met-effects will run if someone tries to inscribe the item without meeting the conditions
-  conditions: [ ]

-  # The effects that will be run when the item is inscribed
-  effects: [ ]
+  inscription-table: true # If the scroll can be applied to items via the inscription table
+  drag-and-drop: true # If the scroll can be applied to items via drag-and-drop

   # Read https://plugins.auxilor.io/all-plugins/prices
-  # The price to inscribe the ite
+  # The price to inscribe the item
   price:
     value: 100
     type: coins